unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 **`middleware(): (ctx: Context) => void`**

 1. The authorization inside the session is attached to the context then passed to the next handler.
-2. Or if there is no session it throws an Error.
+2. If there is no session, it throws an Error.

 ### Step 3D: Putting it all together